sonatype-nexus-community/DevAudit/README.md

 ![Screenshot of DevAudit configuration audit](https://lh3.googleusercontent.com/ZLnNFiFH-4KSFhE9Tvwqwz1jYUKpaxwlUhL7Zg_4Xojhp465fo4_armzWZ6kCIqE7C31qmQpcfuG=w1440-h957-no)
 ##About
 DevAudit is an open-source, cross-platform, multi-purpose security auditing tool targeted at developers and DevOps practitioners that detects security vulnerabilities at multiple levels of the solution stack.
 DevAudit provides a wide array of auditing capabilities that automate security practices and implementation of security auditing in the software development life-cycle.
-DevAudit can scan your operating system and application package dependencies, application server configurations, and application source code for potential vulnerabilities based on data aggregated by OSS Index from a wide array of sources and data feeds such as the National Vulnerability Database (NVD) CVE data feed, the Debian Security Tracker feed, Drupal Security Advisories, and several others.
+DevAudit can scan your operating system and application package dependencies, application and application server configurations, and application code, for potential vulnerabilities based on data aggregated by [OSS Index]((https://ossindex.net/)) from a wide array of sources and data feeds such as the National Vulnerability Database (NVD) CVE data feed, the Debian Security Advisories data feed, Drupal Security Advisories, and several others.
 Support for other 3rd party vulnerability databases like vulners.com is also planned.

 DevAudit helps developers address at least 3 of the [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013) risks to web application development:
 * [A9 Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-A9-Using_Components_with_Known_Vulnerabilities)
 * [A5 Security Misconfiguration](https://www.owasp.org/index.php/Top_10_2013-A5-Security_Misconfiguration)
 * [A6 Sensitive Data Disclosure](https://www.owasp.org/index.php/Top_10_2013-A6-Sensitive_Data_Exposure)

-as well as risks classified by MITRE in the CWE dictionary such as [CWE-2 Environment](http://cwe.mitre.org/data/definitions/2.html).
+as well as risks classified by MITRE in the CWE dictionary such as [CWE-2 Environment](http://cwe.mitre.org/data/definitions/2.html) and [CWE-200 Information Disclosure](http://cwe.mitre.org/data/definitions/200.html)

 ![Screenshot of DevAudit ASP.NET application audit](https://lh3.googleusercontent.com/WiMC-en25YIOG5lWzPjhF6D9l3WTw5GdY_ne-LjpbQcOcaWgzg2beS3fQc1YrCVblmPo59QIZMmWk98suJjEG_CGeC1gAEfPqZbOUbm59ibTwfuxvtHSr-dwNkp8NMzl7PYHHg=w1402-h815-no)